acbates/SnappyUX/README.md

 # Snappy UX

 ### A little backstory ( just skip it )...
-2003, working for a small software company, an idea was had which would allow us to create UI's in a fashion similar to how we wrote Java Swing applications;
+In 2003, while working for a small software company, an idea was born to create UIs in a manner similar to Java Swing applications.
+The concept was simple: each on-screen element had a box and a corresponding block of code.
+These blocks were components that could contain sub-components and receive data.
+When data changed, the appropriate component would repaint itself.

-each thing on screen had a box, and block of code responsible for that block.
-These blocks were components.
-Components could have sub components.
-Components could be given data, and when data changed you tell the appropriate component to repaint itself.
+This framework, dubbed "Snappee," was what the industry would later call a Single-Page-Application framework.
+I am certain I wasn't the first to make a JS framework in this way, but nothing was published at the time, predating well-known tools like JQuery, Dojo, and Prototype.
+Snappee was in production apps for over a decade until company dissolved.

-This framework became "Snappee", what the industry would later call a Single-Page-Application framework.
-Before JQuery (the first framework most would know about), but also ahead of other innovators like Dojo and Prototype.
+In the decade since, JavaScript has improved dramatically, incorporating much of the syntactic sugar that once made Snappee unique.
+After exploring modern frameworks like Angular, React, and Vue—with their strengths and weaknesses—I found myself reminiscing about Snappee's speed and simplicity.

-Snappee went through a few revisions (v3 had 4 revisions at least), but actively worked on through 2013 when the company dissolved due to reasons.
+As some framework developers now move away from complex rendering schemes like virtual DOMs, I became curious about reimagining Snappee with modern JS.
+An easy development process requiring no compilation step, and its performance remained impressive even on older machines.

-Javascript itself has improved so much in the last decade, all the syntactic sugar is now part of JS as standard.
-After playing with all the toys of Angular, React and Vue, along with their hits and misses.
-I kept looking back at how fast and easy Snappee was all those years ago.
-Particularly now that some of the framework coders are rolling back all the virtual-DOMs and other overly complex rendering schemes.
+This is that rewrite, SnappyUX.

-Even on old machines of 2004, Snappee never had performance problems.
-Development wasn't a hassle, it didn't need a compilation step.
-I was curious about what it could be like to revisit and reimplement with modern JS.
+### General Approach

-This is that update, SnappyUX.
+Modern tooling like IntelliJ can syntax highlight HTML in JS strings, and particularly in JS string literals.
+So let's just use string literals as the template engine, which can obviously take advantage of the full capability of JS itself.